micans/bash-utils/README.md

 pick -h ::foo,len < data.txt | hissyfit

    # Swap two columns.
 This is mostly to illustrate how columns and compute names interact.
-   # Compute names are just like normal variables, so to swap two values a third handle is needed.
+   # Compute names are like normal variables, so to swap two values a third name is needed.
-   #  .  -k implies no columns names are read, column handles are 1 2 3 ..
-   #  .  -A selects all columns for output.
-   #  .  -i is needed to allow overwriting existing columns 1 and 2.
-   #  .
-Assignments happen proceeding from left to right
-   #  .  := computes a value without outputting it,
-   #  .  :: computes a value and selects it for output.
    #
 pick -Aki foo:=1 1::2 2::foo < data.txt
+   #
+   #   -k implies no columns names are read, column handles are 1 2 3 ..
+   #   -A selects all columns for output.
+   #   -i is needed to allow overwriting existing columns 1 and 2.
+   #   Assignments happen proceeding from left to right
+   #   := computes a value without outputting it,
+   #   :: computes a value and selects it for output.
 ```

-  I add whatever functionality seems useful.
-Hence it is currently possible to encrypt your
+  Pick supports a wide range of functionality.
+Standard arithmetic, bit
+  operations and a number of math functions are provided (see below).
+It is also possible
+  to match and extract substrings using Perl regexes (as a derived value or new
+  column) with `get`, change an existinig column using a regex with `ed` and
+  `edg`, compute md5 sums, URL-encode and decode, convert to and from binary,
+  octal and hex, reverse complement DNA/RNA, and extract statistics from cigar
+  strings.
+Display options include formatting of fractions and percentages
+  and zero padding of integers.

-  data with rot13 or reverse complement DNA/RNA.
-The documentation is output when given `-H` -
+  The documentation is output when given `-H` - `-h` is the option to prevent
-  `-h` is the option to prevent output of column names, or `-l` for a more concise summary
+  output of column names, or `-l` for a more concise summary of options and
-  of options and syntax.
+  syntax.

   Supported compute operators:
 ```
-Stack manipulation: xch dup pop
+Stack control: dup pop xch
-Consume 1: abs binto cos exp exp10 hexto lc len log log10 md5 octto rc rev rot13 sign sin sq sqrt tan tobin tohex tooct uc Consume 2: add and cat dd div get max min mod mul or pow sub xor zp Consume 3: ed edg frac pct substr
+Consume 1: abs binto cgseqlen cos exp exp10 hexto lc len log log10 md5 octto rc rev rot13 sign sin sq sqrt tan tobin tohex tooct uc urldc urlec
+Consume 2: add and cat cgcount cgls cgmax cgsum cgtally dd div get max min mod mul or pow sub uie xor zp Consume 3: ed edg frac pct substr

 ```